 - Hybrid operating room: the cardiac team can perform imaging studies in the sterile environment of the operating room.
 Patients do not need to move to another location in the hospital once a procedure has started.
 Additionally, having the ability to switch from minimally invasive to open procedures, if necessary, keeps the patient in the same room if the surgical team needs to change its approach.
 The cardiac team can diagnose as well as perform cardiovascular interventions in one room.

-- Cardiac rehabilitation: programs in four locations: Guthrie Healthworks in Corning; Guthrie Robert Packer Hospital; Guthrie Towanda Memorial Hospital; and Troy Community Hospital.
+- Cardiac rehabilitation: programs in four locations: Guthrie Healthworks in Corning; Guthrie Robert Packer Hospital; Guthrie Robert Packer Hospital, Towanda Campus; and Troy Community Hospital.